 Submissions can either be made to:

-Accepted submissions to the paper track will be presented during one of two paper sessions, while accepted exhibits and pictorials will be displayed during an opening reception, and throughout the conference in a specially allocated exhibition space.
-They may also be offered an opportunity to give a presentation in the paper session.
+Accepted submissions to the paper and to the pictorial tracks will be presented during the IEEE VIS conference VISAP sessions.
+Accepted exhibits will be displayed during the opening reception, and throughout the conference in a dedicated exhibition space.
+Pictorials may be displayed in printed forms at the opening reception; and exhibits may be offered an opportunity to be presented during the IEEE VIS conference VISAP sessions.

 We look forward to your participation!